On the Cauchy problem for a Kadomtsev-Petviashvili hierarchy on non-formal operators and its relation with a group of diffeomorphisms: Preliminaries on categories of regular Fr olicher Lie groups

 - A path $c:\R\rightarrow X$ is in $\C$ (i.e. is a \textbf{contour}) if and only if for any $f\in\F$, $f\circ c\in C^{\infty}(\R,\R)$.

 5pt If $(X,\F,\C)$ and $(X',\F',\C ')$ are two Fr\"olicher spaces, a map $f:X\rightarrow X'$ is \textbf{smooth} if and only if $\F'\circ f\circ\C\subset C^{\infty}(\R,\R)$. \end{Definition}

-This definition first appeared in \cite{FK}; we use terminology appearing in Kriegl and Michor's book \cite{KM}.
+This definition first appeared in \cite{FK}; we use terminology borrowed from Kriegl and Michor's book \cite{KM}.
 A short comparison of the notions of diffeological and Fr\"olicher spaces is in \cite{Ma2006-3}; the reader can also see \cite{Ma2013,Ma2018-2,MR2016,Wa} for extended expositions.
+In particular, it is explained in \cite{MR2016} that {\em Fr\"olicher and Gateaux smoothness are the same notion if we restrict to a Fr\'echet context.}

 Any family of maps $\F_{g}$ from $X$ to $\R$ generates a Fr\"olicher structure $(X,\F,\C)$ by setting, after \cite{KM}:

 - $\C=\{c:\R\rightarrow X\hbox{ such that }\F_{g}\circ c\subset C^{\infty}(\R,\R)\}$